SimpleDataLabsInc/prophecy-docs/docs/concepts/project/models.md

   - target
 ---

+Models are based on SQL-native code and use the dbt Core™️ build system.
+Models define a single dataset, typically a table or view, and are stored as SQL select statements.
+Models are useful for transforming data directly in a data warehouse or for existing dbt users.
+They are best suited for data analytics and transformation needs.

+## Data modeling

-**Data Modeling** refers to the shaping of your data from the raw state all the way to a transformed final state.
+**Data modeling** refers to the shaping of your data from the raw state all the way to a transformed final state.
 Data engineers are typically responsible for building tables that represent source data, transforming the data and saving as intermediate tables/views, and building final tables that can be queried by a BI tool and drive decision making for an organization.

 Typically business logic is stored as SQL files.